gusseppe/gusseppe/README.md

 ### 🤝 Collaboration

 Currently, I'm collaborating with Lenovo (USA) in Continual Learning and Trustworthy AI.

-Also, I'm an intern PhD student at Emory University.
+Also, I'm an intern PhD student at Emory University, developing a cognitive architecture for diabetic retinopathy models.

 ### 💻 Skills
 My expertise lies in Python, Spark, Java and C++ development for AI algorithms, MLOps, Numerical Analysis, Data Science, and Big Data.
 Linux is my virtual home.